everydaycode20/testCalc/README.md

-Simple calculator using Javascript, not finished yet.
+Simple Calculator using Javascript, not finished yet.